 The NIT warrant therefore authorized the government to undertake extraterritorial action.
-Well-established international law prohibits the government from undertaking law enforcement functions in other countries, without those countries' consent, which there is no evidence the government sought here.
+Well-established international law prohibits the government from undertaking law enforcement functions in other countries without those countries' consent, which there is no evidence the government sought here.
 This principle is reflected in the warrant authority, which does not permit judges to authorize extraterritorial action.
 These legal constraints protect against the foreign relations risks incurred when the U.S. acts extraterritorially, risks that are particularly amplified when the U.S. interferes with the devices of thousands of individuals abroad.

 Where the government seeks to use new and complex technology to facilitate searches and seizures, that technology may not fit appropriately into existing categories of authorization.
 Incongruity should give the courts pause, for such technology may have unforeseen and powerful consequences, as revealed by a close and clear-eyed examination of the NIT.
 Here, the NIT's extraterritorial reach renders the warrant invalid and potentially subjects the U.S. to profound foreign relations risks.
-For these reasons, this Court should reverse the decision below.
+For these reasons, this Court should reverse the district court's denial of Hunter Vaughan Eure's motions to suppress.